er-ashishraj/piggyurl/README.md

 [Technology Stack Used](docs/solution/technology_stack.md)

+## Building the application
+Use following command to build the application
+---
+mvn clean install
+---

+## Running the application
+Use following command to run the application:
+---
+cd bootstrap
+mvn spring-boot:run
+---

+## Running the tests
+Use following command to run test cases:
+---
+mvn clean test
+---

 ## Contribution guidelines

 We are really glad you're reading this, because we need volunteer developers to help this project come to fruition.